hkbuttar/matchstate/calibration/README.md

 handful of matches' probability trajectories and generalize poorly to the fresh 29 draws / 23 away-wins in the 95-match test set.

-This is exactly Step 1's disclosed StatsBomb-coverage constraint (380 matches, one season) resurfacing in a new form: not enough independent match outcomes to safely fit a second correction layer on top of an already-fitted model, for the rarer classes.
+This is exactly the disclosed StatsBomb-coverage constraint (380 matches, one season -- see `data/README.md`) resurfacing in a new form: not enough independent match outcomes to safely fit a second correction layer on top of an already-fitted model, for the rarer classes.

 ## Reliability diagrams